Internet2/grouper/grouper-misc/grouper-legacy-ui/README.txt

 ```

 3) Manually update WEB-INF/web.xml to restore the legacy servlet and Struts filters.
 Near the end of the file (before </web-app>),
-add in the following xml fragments
+add in the following xml fragments.
+This template uses grouperRole=* for security.
+If you have a custom setting to allow
+specific roles into the application, set the grouperRole to the correct value.

 ```
 <filter>